 The officers of the Commission are:

-- Tracy Poon Tambascia, Vice Chair, Professor of Clinical Education, Rossier School of Education, University of Southern California
+- Tracy Poon Tambascia, Chair, Professor of Clinical Education, Rossier School of Education, University of Southern California

-- Leo Martinez, Treasurer, Dean Emeritus and Albert Abramson Professor of Law Emeritus, University of California, Hastings College of the Law
+- Leo Martinez, Vice Chair, Dean Emeritus and Albert Abramson Professor of Law Emeritus, UC Law San Francisco

 The Commission is composed of distinguished elected members in three categories: